anujdev11/Snake-Game-With-Python/README.md

     `pip install -r requirements.txt`

-3. If everything is alright, you should be able to start the Flask development server:
+3. If everything is alright, you should be able to start the Game:

     `python snake.py`

-4. And Game Starts running

 ---

 Dont Delete Any Files..
 IT MAY CRASH THE GAME!